 Andhra Pradesh is India's most prolific producer of ikat.
 In fact, the ikat industry has grown immensely in the last four decades in Pochampalli.
 However, Pochampalli ikat owes its genesis to the Telia Rumal.
 The innate beauty of historical and contemporary Telia Rumal illustrates how traditional methods of hand weaving evolve and mature with limited resources and yet, have not changed fundamentally for centuries.
 They display an exceptionally high standard of craftsmanship and an intimate knowledge of materials handed down from generation to generation.
 No machine has been able to successfully reproduce the double Ikat.

 Ikat textile decoration can be called sui generis.
 Meticulous dexterity manifests in earthy designs.
-Though Rouffaer is credited with introducing the term ikat in Europe, it owes its origin to the Malay-Indonesian word mangikat which means to tie, wind or bind.
+Though Rouffaer is credited with introducing the term ikat in Europe, it owes its origin to the Malay-Indonesian word "mangikat," which means to tie, wind, or bind.

 Ikat entails tying and dyeing of the yarn, before weaving, in a premeditated shade-design.
 Consequently, only the exposed portion of the thread is subjected to the dye effect, resulting in a typical motif.

 The ikat process varies in certain details throughout the world.
-Many ancient cultures practised Single Ikat craft but interestingly, India enjoys the distinction of carrying on the Double Ikat till date.
+Many ancient cultures practiced Single Ikat craft but interestingly, India enjoys the distinction of carrying on the Double Ikat till date.
 Japan and Indonesia are the only other Ikat producers in the world.

 Carbon dating of Indian Ikat textiles can be traced back to murals of the Ajanta caves, indicating definite linkages with the Deccan Plateau.
 Over time, it seems to have passed on towards Gujarat, Orissa and Andhra Pradesh where it continues to be in vogue nowadays as Patola, Bandha and Chitki respectively.